Some properties are exempt from Council Tax. This means that no council tax is payable whilst certain conditions are met.

 If you are a student, you can download and complete our student accommodation exemption claim form below.

-Government Legislation allows Local Authorities to charge an additional levy on long term empty properties (unoccupied and substantially unfurnished).
+Government Legislation allows Local Authorities to charge an additional levy on long term empty properties that are unoccupied and substantially unfurnished.

 The current levy charge decided by Hull City Council is 100% for properties that have been empty for two or more years, giving a total Council Tax charge of 200%.